TosbackCgusBridge-Bot/CGUs-versions/Fairpoint/Privacy Policy.md

 *   Connect With Us

+Terms, conditions, charges and restrictions apply.
+Speed and uninterrupted service not guaranteed.
+Not all services available in all areas.
+Services subject to change.

-© 2012 FairPoint Communications, Inc. All rights reserved.
-53
+© 2014 FairPoint Communications, Inc. All rights reserved.